shamansir/rpd/docs/sections/api.md

 <!-- util/nodelist -->

+### Naming rules

 ### `Rpd`

-The `Rpd` namespace is a single entry point for your _patch network_, independently on the place where every patch is rendered.
+The `Rpd` namespace is a single entry point for your _patch network_, independently on the place where every patch should be rendered.
 It provides you with the ability to append new patches to your own network and <!-- scurpolously --> control the overall rendering process.

 Every patch lays over its own _canvas_, several canvases may be attached to the same _target element_, this will be covered in details below.